 ||48 credit points

 18. Where Monash offers a course of study in a collaborative arrangement with other institutions (i.e., joint awards, double degrees, dual awards) at least half of the credit points of the course of study must be completed at Monash University.

 18.1 Limits on maximum credit for these courses of study may be waived with the approval of Academic Board.

 19. Faculties may nominate units or components of the degree structure (such as core or capstone units) for which credit will not be given.

 20. The degree awarding faculty may specify where credit may be allocated within the course.

-21. The faculty board may reduce the allowable maximum credit where this is necessary to fulfil professional accreditation requirements.
+21. The faculty may reduce the allowable maximum credit where this is necessary to fulfil professional accreditation requirements.

 22. Limits on maximum credit may be waived at the discretion of the managing faculty dean or dean's nominee where a student is being transferred from one Monash course to another closely related course.

 23. Limits on maximum credit do not apply to Monash nested programs.